develop-me/bootcamp--week-09-10--react/challenges/09-api/01-ajax/README.md

         },
     });
     ```

+    **It's generally not a good idea to add API tokens to a public GitHub repo.
+So you might want to add `src/axios.js` to your `.gitignore`.
+Be sure to add a note to your README about how to set it up again on another machine.**

 - Create a new file `src/ajax.js` and write all of the following challenges in there.
 Make sure you use the local version of axios with your configuration